 Gracelyn H. Cruden

-PhD candidate, Health Policy and Management, University of North Carolina at Chapel Hill
+PhD, Health Policy and Management, University of North Carolina at Chapel Hill

 PhD candidate, Social Work, University of Wisconsin, Madison

 Focusing on the stability of the child welfare workforce, and how the combination of factors that encourage retention may moderate factors that encourage turnover.

 Working to grow a 'resilience movement' to address systemic inequities that contribute to social and health disparities that are often transmitted in families and communities from generation to generation.

 Department of Veterans Affairs, Office of Mental Health and Suicide Prevention